blacklabcapital/safestore/README.md

 ## Design

 The types in this package follow a traditional **OOP** design pattern, with the use of explicit *getter and setter* methods on all types.
 This is used to provide control over read/writes of the underlying data store, and to abstract away other private method behavior from the caller.

 Atomicity is provided via use of an embedded `sync.mutex` in each type struct.
-Although only minor performance gains, the package conventionally avoids defering sync.Mutex Unlock() calls and instead explictly Lock() and Unlock() inline.
+Although only minor performance gains, the package conventionally avoids defering sync.Mutex Unlock() calls and instead explicitly Lock() and Unlock() inline.
 Runtime defer calls do in fact add excess overhead.
 See https://github.com/golang/go/issues/14939